potassco/mapf-subgraph-system/README.md

         -t timeout          : timeout of the computation.
 Default value is 300s
 ```

-To solve all of the included scenario files call `make experiment`.
-The result files are stored in the statistics folder.
+To solve all of the included scenario files, call `make experiment`.
+The result files are stored in the `./statistics` folder.

 ### Standalone Usage of the ASP Encoding